 USC Trojans prospect Makai Lemon is hands down a top-3 wide receiver in this year’s NFL draft.
-Before the NFL Combine even began, he was projected as an early first-round pick.
-Lemon then impressed at his on-field drills at the scouting combine, crushing The Gauntlet, route running, and even eliciting cheers for his deep pass catching skills.
+And even before the NFL Combine began, he was projected as an early first-round pick.
+Lemon impressed everyone with his on-field drills at the scouting combine, crushing The Gauntlet, route running, and even eliciting cheers for his deep pass catching skills.
 But something went wrong as well.

 Advertisement

-During his interviews, Lemon appeared to stare at the cameras with a sinister look on his face.
-And while the social media page of the NFL on Fox found this to mean the wide receiver was “locked in,” fans found it weird, with some joking that he seemed possessed.
+During the interviews, Lemon appeared to stare at the cameras with a sinister look on his face.
+And while the social media page of the NFL on Fox interpreted this as a sign that the wide receiver was “locked in,” fans found it weird.
+Some joked that he seemed possessed.
 And it gets worse.

-Former Steelers nose tackle Breiden Fehoko, who now covers the sport and shares his opinion on social media, reported that a scout told him Lemon “absolutely bombed” his interviews.
+Former Steelers nose tackle Breiden Fehoko, who covers the sport and analyses the game on social media, reported that a scout told him Lemon “absolutely bombed” his interviews.
 The scout also told him that whoever advised the prospect to act in such a manner in the interview should be fired.

 so he should also fall to the fifth round